alizaso97/alizaso97.github.io/about.md

 # More About Me

-- **Educational Goals:** To become more familiar with industry tools, defensive security practices, digital forensics, and security for cloud-based environments
+- **Educational Goals:** To become more familiar with industry tools, defensive security practices, digital forensics, and security for cloud-based environments.

-- **Professional Goals:** I'm interested in careers involving cybersecurity for industrial control systems, high-performance computers, and Linux systems
+- **Professional Goals:** Interested in cybersecurity careers, specifically with high-performance computing and Linux systems.

 - **Fun Goals:** I've played guitar for 22 years, so I'd like to own as many guitars and musical instruments as possible!
 I also enjoy camping and kayaking with friends, going to concerts, and traveling.
 My biggest travel goal is to visit the Basque country in Spain.